-Mr. Smith serves as the Village Attorney for the Village of River Forest, the Village of East Dundee and the Village of Berkeley.
-He serves as general counsel to a number of public library districts, local libraries and special districts.
-He also serves as special legal counsel, as an ethics officer and as a local prosecutor.
+Greg Smith is a local government lawyer.
+He provides counsel to Illinois municipalities, libraries and special districts in transactional and litigation matters.
+Greg is the Village Attorney for the Villages of River Forest, East Dundee and Berkeley.
+He is also general counsel to a number of public library districts, local libraries and special districts.
+He also serves as special legal counsel, ethics officer and prosecutor in local government litigation matters.

-Mr. Smith has litigated a range of claims on behalf of his clients including under the Fair Housing Act, the First Amendment, the Second Amendment, and involving defamation, civil rights, ordinance violations, breach of contract, property damage and injury, and forcible entry and detainer.
+Greg has litigated a range of claims under the Federal statutes, the First and Second Amendments and involving defamation, civil rights, ordinance violations, breach of contract, property damage and injury and forcible entry and detainer.

-Mr. Smith received a Juris Doctor Degree from Chicago-Kent College of Law.
+Greg received a Juris Doctor Degree from Chicago-Kent College of Law in 2008.
 While at Chicago-Kent, he was on the Dean’s List and an associate editor of the Chicago-Kent Journal of Intellectual Property.
-Prior to law school, he graduated from DePaul University with honor with a Bachelor of Science degree.
-Mr. Smith is admitted to practice before the State of Illinois bar, the United States District Court for the Northern District of Illinois general bar, and the Seventh Circuit Court of Appeals bar.
+Prior to law school, he graduated from DePaul University with a Bachelor of Science degree in 2005.
+Greg is admitted to practice in the State of Illinois, the United States District Court for the Northern District of Illinois, the United States District Court for the Central District of Illinois and the Seventh Circuit Court of Appeals.

 Illinois Municipal League

-Mr. Smith has authored several other articles and/or handbooks published by the Illinois Municipal League.
+Greg has authored several other articles and/or chapters in handbooks published by the Illinois Municipal League.

-• “Zoning Controls – Regulating Land Use,” Land Use Law – Practice And Procedure, February, 2017.
+- “Zoning Controls – Regulating Land Use,” Land Use Law – Practice and Procedure, 2017 Ed.

-• “Governmental Financing of Development,” Illinois Municipal Law: Financing, Tax, and Municipal Property, November, 2016.
+- “Governmental Financing of Development,” Illinois Municipal Law: Financing, Tax, and Municipal Property, 2016 Ed.

-• “Formal Dismissal and Suspension Procedures Under Illinois Tenure Law,” Illinois School Law: Personnel and Student Issues, January, 2015.
+- “Formal Dismissal and Suspension Procedures Under Illinois Tenure Law,” Illinois School Law: Personnel and Student Issues, 2015 Ed.

-Mr. Smith has authored several other articles and/or handbooks published by IICLE.
+Greg has authored several other articles and/or chapters in handbooks published by IICLE.

 Klein, Thorpe and Jenkins E-Notes